DataDog/terraform-provider-datadog/docs/resources/monitor.md

     -   `synthetics alert`
     -   `trace-analytics alert`
     -   `slo alert`
--   `name`: (Required) Name of Datadog monitor
+*   `name`: (Required) Name of Datadog monitor
--   `query`: (Required) The monitor query to notify on.
+*   `query`: (Required) The monitor query to notify on.
 Note this is not the same query you see in the UI and

     the syntax is different depending on the monitor `type` , please see the [API Reference](https://docs.datadoghq.com/api/v1/monitors/#create-a-monitor) for details. **Warning:** `terraform plan` won't perform any validation of the query contents.

--   `message`: (Required) A message to include with notifications for this monitor.
+*   `message`: (Required) A message to include with notifications for this monitor.

     Email notifications can be sent to specific users by using the same '@username' notation as events.

--   `escalation_message`: (Optional) A message to include with a re-notification.
+*   `escalation_message`: (Optional) A message to include with a re-notification.
 Supports the '@username'

     notification allowed elsewhere.

--   `thresholds`: (Optional)
+*   `monitor_thresholds`: (Optional)

     -   Metric alerts:

-    A dictionary of thresholds by threshold type.
+    List of one element containing the threshold definitions.
 Currently we have four threshold types for metric alerts: critical, critical recovery, warning, and warning recovery.
 Critical is defined in the query, but can also be specified in this option.
 Warning and recovery thresholds can only be specified using the thresholds option.
 Example usage:

-          thresholds = {
+          monitor_thresholds {
               critical          = 90
               critical_recovery = 85
               warning           = 80